Topsfield, Massachusetts: Colonial period

-Revolution and New Republic: Minutemen, turnpike, gerrymander and the fair
+Revolution and new republic

 The population of Topsfield grew slowly in the eighteenth century, reaching only 773 by the year 1776.
 Topsfield was much smaller and more agrarian than other Essex County towns by the time of the Revolution and perhaps for these reasons the town seemed a bit more conservative and less ardent for independence than its Essex County neighbors.
 Nonetheless, as tensions between crown and colonists mounted in the years before the American Revolution, Topsfield joined the network of committees dedicated to preserving the rights of the people.
 On June 8, 1771, the town voted to stand ready "to preserve and Defend Our Own Lawfull Rights Libertys and propertys even to the last Extremity".
 Topsfield sent two militia companies numbering 110 "Minute Men" under the command of Capt.
 Joseph Gould, to answer the Lexington Alarm on April 19, 1775.
 As Dow tells us, "The news from Lexington, spreading like wildfire in every direction, reached this place at about ten o'clock in the forenoon.
 The farmers were busy in their fields, but there was no hesitation.
 The plough was stayed mid-furrow, and within an hour, many were on their way to the scene of the conflict."
 Topsfield men participated in the Battle of Bunker Hill on June 17, 1775, and were part of General Washington's Continental army throughout the remainder of the American Revolutionary War.